mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 If you're a good developer and want to avoid writing bad tests, here are some guidelines to follow in test code:

 * Optimize for obviousness over maintainability.
-* Avoid helper methods outside of your test functions.
+* Avoid helper methods.
 * Use literal values (magic numbers) instead of defining named constants.
-* Use more verbose names for test methods than you would in production code.
+* Use more verbose function names than you would in production code.